-A simple statement that might come from any 10 year old, but from Nathaniel, it holds deeper meaning.
+A simple statement that might come from any 10-year-old, but from Nathaniel, it holds deeper meaning.

 Nathaniel was diagnosed with Duchenne when he was 5 years old.
 Over the years, he has lost his ability to do many things.
 Climbing stairs is a now challenge for him and most children with Duchenne are confined to a wheel chair by their teens.

-On the other hand, clinical trial participants come from far and wide to take part in studies conducted here, like Michael Jones, a resident of Oakland, PA.
+On the other hand, clinical trial volunteers come from far and wide to take part in studies conducted here, like Michael Jones, a resident of Oakland, PA.
 Michael travels two hours to be in studies that aim to understand his rare disease, Facioscapulohumeral muscular dystrophy (FSHD), which also causes muscle to progressively deteriorate, but is less aggressive than Duchenne.

-"I've got an 8 year old son, so hopefully they'll find something so that if he does have this, they can cure it for him," said Michael.
+"I've got an 8-year-old son, so hopefully they'll find something so that if he does have this, they can cure it for him," said Michael.

-All of these resources help researchers move their research forward and put URMC at the forefront of biomedical research.
-With these resources, our dedicated researchers strive to cure debilitating diseases and improve the lives of the millions of people suffering around the world, just like Nathaniel and Michael.
+All of these resources help researchers move their research forward and put the University of Rochester Medical Center at the forefront of biomedical research.
+With these resources, our dedicated researchers strive to cure debilitating diseases and improve the lives of the millions of people suffering around the world, like Nathaniel and Michael.

 Susanne Pritchard Pallo |